The 6 Stages Of Dealing With ATO Audits

 Again, if this occurs, your lawyer or accountant is a good person to consult.
 You can benefit from their years of experience as they are quickly be able to work out the reason behind the ‘further information’ request.
 They can allay your concerns or advise you if it’s something more serious.

 Audit outcome 1 – you know something’s not quite right with your taxes

-If you know there is something amiss with your taxes, you will have the opportunity to make a voluntary disclosure to the ATO to say you got it wrong.
+If you know there is something amiss with your taxes, you will have the opportunity to make a voluntary disclosure to the Australian Taxation Office to say you got it wrong.
 You can then fix it straight away and ask for reduced penalties and interest too.

-Audit outcome 2 – the ATO says you owe more than you think you do
+Audit outcome 2 – the Australian Taxation Office says you owe more than you think you do

 It’s important to know the ATO doesn’t always get it right either.
 You might get an officer who specialises in GST but still offers their opinion on your income tax or superannuation anyway.
 As those areas are outside their expertise, they can easily get it wrong.
 Also, don’t be daunted by how assertive they might be on their position.
 If you feel you’re right, stick to your guns as there is a good chance the ATO audit officer could be mistaken.
 Remember, you know your affairs better than they do.